TDStrasser/KookaBlockly-Reference/docs/source/leds.rst

 Turn OFF LED
 ------------

-This block turns the LED selected from the drop-down box OFF.
+This block turns the LED, selected from the drop-down box, OFF.

 .. image:: images/leds-turn-off.png